mdbtxt1

 Folkman's Number

 In the same article introducing the much more famous Graham's Number, Martin Gardner described a Ramsey theory problem investigated by Jon Folkman.
-Its value is 2↑↑↑(2901), and it is much smaller than any of the variants of Graham's Number.
+He developed a proof related to the problem, published posthumously in 1970, from which the upper bound of 2(2901) is implied.
+This number is huge but much smaller than any of the variants of Graham's Number to be discussed later.

 Bowers' Array Notation (3-element Subset)